SurferGlobal/syrinxOS/README.md

 Syrinx OS is open-source and distributed under the GNU General Public License (GPL).
 You are free to use, modify, and distribute it.

----

-### Final Note
-Syrinx OS is not just another Linux distribution—it’s a vision for computing that prioritizes simplicity, efficiency, and user empowerment.
-**A Linux distro focused on simplicity and user friendliness.**